authorixed/Challenge-1/README.md

 # User Story

-AS A marketing agency
+AS A marketing agency <br>
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+I WANT a codebase that follows accessibility standards <br>
+SO THAT our own site is optimized for search engines

 # Acceptance Criteria